Family Relationship: Why Is It Important And How To Build It?

 2. What makes a good family relationship?

 Just like any relationship, a family relationship also requires constant nurturing.
-A good family relationship is possible only by prompt and effective communication, spending quality time together, protecting and caring for each other, and providing emotional and other support.
+A good family relationship is possible only by prompt and effective communication, spending time with family, protecting and caring for each other, and providing emotional and other support.

 3. What are the examples of a family relationship?

 Family relationships include various kinships in a larger family setup.
-Examples of family relationships are husbands and wives, parents and children, in-laws, and family of spouses, to name a few.
+Examples of family relationships are husbands and wives, parent-child relationship, in-laws, and family of spouses, to name a few.

 The first relationship that you establish after birth is with your family.
 When life seems challenging, your family plays a role in supporting you.
 Good communication, a feeling of togetherness, and constant support are common features of an affectionate family.
 To establish a stronger bond with your family, spend quality time with them, appreciate their efforts, and work together.
 People living in loving families have better attitudes and richer values.
 However, creating such families is not easy.
 Every action has consequences, and you need to work on your relationship daily to grow it.
 For instance, infidelity is rewarded with breakups, while love is rewarded with loyalty.